gaperton/slate/source/includes/_model.md

 attribute behavior.
 Refer to corresponding sections of the manual for details.

 <aside class="warning">
 Every model attribute <b>must</b> be mentioned in <b>Model.defaults</b>
 </aside>

+In NestedTypes, attribute declaration is mandatory.
 When you try to set an attribute which doesn't have default value, you'll got an error in the console.

 <aside class="warning">
 <b>Model.defaults must</b> be an object.
 Functions are forbidden.